jilljenn/humanlearn/index.md

 Educational research communities have proposed models that predict mistakes and dropout, in order to detect students that need further instruction.
 There is now a need to design online systems that continuously learn as data flows, and self-assess their strategies when interacting with new learners.
 These models have been already deployed in online commercial applications (ex. streaming, advertising, social networks) for optimizing interaction, click-through-rate, or profit.
 Can we use similar methods to enhance the performance of teaching in order to promote lifetime success?

-We propose a 1 day workshop during the ITS 2018 conference to discuss the specific algorithmic and machine learning issues for optimizing human learning.

 # Program

-Tentative schedule : June, 11th
+Tentative schedule for Tuesday, June 12, 2018:

-- Keynote Speaker
+- Keynote Speaker (TBA)
-- coffee break
+- Coffee break
-- paper 1
+- Paper 1
-- paper 2
+- Paper 2
-- lunch
+- Lunch
-- paper 3
+- Paper 3
-- paper 4
+- Paper 4
-- coffee break
+- Coffee break
-- paper 5
+- Paper 5
-- paper 6
+- Paper 6

 # Important Dates